mertusta1996/Csharp-3D-Viewer/README.md

 **2. Open the Solution:** Open Csharp3DViewer.sln in Visual Studio.

-**3. Restore NuGet Packages:** Ensure OpenTK and OpenTK.GLControl are installed.
+**3. Restore NuGet Packages:** Ensure OpenTK, OpenTK.GLControl and Assimpnet are installed.

 **4. Run:** Press F5 to build and run the application.